Thailand mourns children, others slain by ex-police officer | Law-Order

 The attack took place in Nongbua Lamphu province, one of the country's poorest regions.

-She said teachers inside locked the door, but the shooter shot the door and kicked it until the glass broke.
-He then went in and attacked the children and teachers with his knife and firearm.
+Satita said she and three other teachers climbed the nursery's fence to escape and call police and seek help.
+By the time she returned, the children were dead.

+She said one child who was covered by a blanket survived the attack, apparently because the assailant assumed he was dead.

-She said the centre usually has around 70 to 80 children, but there were fewer at the time of the attack because the semester was closed for older children.
+She said the centre usually has around 70 to 80 children, but there were fewer at the time of the attack because the semester had ended for older children and also because a school bus wasn't able to run because of the rain.

 “They wouldn't have survived,” she said.

+Satita added that the attacker's son hadn't been to the day care centre recently because he was sick.

-One of the youngest survivors is a 3-year-old boy who was riding a tricycle close to his mother and grandmother when the assailant began slashing them with the knife.
+One of the youngest survivors is a three-year-old boy who was riding a tricycle close to his mother and grandmother when the assailant began slashing them with the knife.

-The mother died from her wounds while the boy and grandmother were being treated at separate hospitals, according to local media.
+The mother died from her wounds, and the boy and grandmother were being treated at hospitals, according to local media.

 That's still far lower than the US rate of 120.5 per 100 people, according to a 2017 survey by Australia's GunPolicy.org nonprofit organisation.

-The US and Australia expressed sympathy and solidarity. ''All Australians send their love and condolences,'' Australian Prime Minister Anthony Albanese tweeted.
+Support and condolences poured in from around the world. ''All Australians send their love and condolences,'' Australian Prime Minister Anthony Albanese tweeted.

-"This violence is both senseless and heartbreaking," US Secretary of State Antony Blinken said in a statement.
+US Secretary of State Antony Blinken called the violence “senseless and heartbreaking”.

+Pope Francis offered prayers for all those affected by such “unspeakable violence”.

+“I'm profoundly saddened by the heinous shooting at a childcare centre in Thailand,” UN Secretary-General Antonio Guterres tweeted.

 Thailand's previous worst mass shooting involved a disgruntled soldier who opened fire in and around a mall in the northeastern city of Nakhon Ratchasima in 2020, killing 29 people and holding off security forces for some 16 hours before eventually being killed by them.